drduh/macOS-Security-and-Privacy-Guide/README.md

 sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setallowsignedapp off
 ```

-Applications signed by a valid certificate authority are automatically added to the allowlist, rather than prompting the user to authorize them.
+Applications signed by a valid certificate authority are automatically added to the list of allowed apps, rather than prompting the user to authorize them.
 Apps included in macOS are signed by Apple and are allowed to receive incoming connections when this setting is enabled.

 If an unsigned app not listed in the firewall list is opened, a dialog appears with options to Allow or Deny connections.
 If allowed, macOS signs the application and adds it to the firewall list.
 If denied, macOS adds it to the list and denies incoming connections.